lsandi20/chat-app/README.md

 # COMMENT APP

-This is a chat app that consist of Frontend and Backend application using REST API.
+This is a comment app that consist of Frontend and Backend application using REST API.

 ## Backend